biomedical-translation-corpora/training-data-pubannotation/README.md

 - Double-check the language of the abstracts
   - en (en/de): many sentences in German
   - de (en/de): few in en
-  - en (en/it): many in Itlian and German
+  - en (en/it): many in Italian and German
   - it (en/it): none
 - Enforce the same number of documentos in both repositories of a language pair
 - Mine additional PMIDs for the repositories